Albertus Magnus College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Albertus Magnus, approximately 88% of students took out student loans averaging $6,888 a year.
 That adds up to $27,552 over four years for those students.

 The student loan default rate at Albertus Magnus is 9.2%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Albertus Magnus Graduates Make?bachelor's degree recipients from Albertus Magnus make around $51,200 per year during the early years of their employment.
+How Much Money Do Albertus Magnus Graduates Make?students who graduate with a bachelor's degree from Albertus Magnus make about $51,200 a year during their first few years of employment after graduation.
 This is good news for future Albertus Magnus graduates since it is 29% more than the average college graduate's salary of $39,802 per year.

 Location of Albertus Magnus College